Six Ways Buying a Condo Can Change the Way You Live

 Who Doesn't Love a Low-Maintenance Lifestyle?

 Arguably one of the greatest perks of condo living is the fact that they are generally operated by a Homeowner's Association (HOA) that handles most of the outside maintenance for owners.
-This includes landscaping, tree trimming, snow removal, exterior painting, parking lot cleaning and upkeep, and most also include trash service, sewer maintenance, fencing upkeep and many roofing projects.
+This includes landscaping, tree trimming, snow removal, exterior painting, low maintenance parking lot cleaning and upkeep, and most also include trash service, sewer maintenance, fencing upkeep and many roofing projects.
 Monthly dues paid by owners cover the costs associated with these services, so more time can be spent enjoying life instead of home upkeep.
 Occasionally there may be HOA special assessment fees placed upon owners for unexpected or high-dollar essential repairs.

 Upscale Amenities are Often Included